dpath-maintainers/dpath-python/README.md

     }

 ...
+And we want to ask a simple question, like "Get me the value of the key '43' in the 'b' hash which is in the 'a' hash".
+That's easy.

+    >>> help(dpath.util.get)
+    Help on function get in module dpath.util:

+    get(obj, glob, separator='/')
+        Given an object which contains only one possible match for the given glob, return the value for the leaf matching the given glob.

+        If more than one leaf matches the glob, ValueError is raised.
+If the glob is not found, KeyError is raised.

+    >>> dpath.util.get(x, '/a/b/43')
+    30

-And we want to say "Give me a new dictionary with the values of all elements in x['a']['b'] where the key is equal to the glob '[cd]'.
+Or you could say "Give me a new dictionary with the values of all elements in x['a']['b'] where the key is equal to the glob '[cd]'.
 Okay.

     >>> help(dpath.util.search)
     Help on function search in module dpath.util: